-LESLIE: Now we’ve got Kathleen in Illinois on the line and she’s got a question about a vaulted ceiling.
+LESLIE: Now we’ve got Kathleen in Illinois on the line and she’s got a question about installing faux-tin ceiling tiles.
 What can we do for you?

 We had some damage from rain on the roof and we’ve had the roof replaced.
 But I even painted over where the water stains were with a Zinsser Stain Stop.
 You can still see the – it did not cover it, so we need to change the ceiling.

 TOM: Hey, they make these tiles that are a drop-ceiling type of a tile that looks just like tin.
 Have you seen those, Kathleen?